valeriabonapersona/RePAIR/README.md

 * **RePAIR_sensitivity.R**: sensitivity simulation to validate the robustity of RePAIR.
 It outputs a csv file with the output of the sensitivity simulation study, as well as a graph for its visualization (Supplementary Figure 5 of the manuscript). <u> Attention:</u> it requires the output of RePAIR_prior.R.
 Therefore, **run *RePAIR_prior.R* first**.
 * **RePAIR_relacs.R**: tryout of RePAIR on a real life dataset (RELACS).
 It outputs Figure 2B as well as well as other supplementary information.

-The code for the final visualization of the figures as presented in the manuscript is **main_figures.R**. <u>Attention:</u> this script sources outputs of other scripts.
+The code for the final visualization of the figures as presented in the manuscript is **main_figures.R**. *Attention:* this script sources outputs of other scripts.
 Therefore, the related figure outputs need to be present at the required locations.

 <br>